-But if we stopped there, we would be ignoring a critical factor for you and me: money.
-Most of us don’t have the budget for a top of the line $5,000 iMac Pro.
-We all have limited budgets that force us to look for the best value for money.
-That’s why every model was analyzed with a critical eye focused on getting the most bang for the buck.
+But if we stopped there, we would be ignoring a critical factor: money.
+Most of us can’t afford a $5,000 iMac Pro.
+We all have limited budgets and are forced to always be in the lookout for the best value for money.
+That’s why every model was evaluated taking both performance and value into account.

 Date since updated

 The last factor we took into account was the number of days since each model was last updated.
 We can’t recommend a machine if the risk of it becoming obsolete in just a few months is high.

 To keep track of the days since each model was updated, we used MacRumors’ famous guide:

 MacRumors guide is impressive, but you should always take their recommendations with a grain salt.
 Their recommendations only take into account the days since the machines were last updated, regardless whether the update was significant or not.

 We hope we’ve made choosing your next Mac much easier.
 We could have taken the easy way out and just listed graphics cards and made recommendations based on that.
 But we decided to do it right and take into account the different needs you may have.